 • If taxpayer’s only income is from social security and they were under 65 years at the end of 2016, they owe no tax, do not have to file and no appointment is needed.
 If taxpayer is 65 or older, make an appointment for the state circuit breaker credit.

-• If self-employed, you must bring a statement of income and expenses.
+If self-employed, you must provide a statement of income and expenses.

-• 65 or older: if a homeowner, bring in what you paid in real estate taxes and water/sewage bills.
-If a renter, bring in what you paid in rent.
+65 or older: if a homeowner, provide what you paid in real estate taxes and water/sewage bills.
+If a renter, provide what you paid in rent.

 PLEASE NOTE: We cannot assist taxpayers who have received notices from any tax authority.
 For IRS matters, the taxpayer should call 800-829-1040.
 For Massachusetts tax matters, the taxpayer should call 800-392-6089.